GP Net Earnings

 NHS England require that the net earnings of doctors engaged in the practice is published, and the required disclosure is shown below.
 However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

 All GP practices are required to declare the mean (average) earnings for GPs working to deliver NHS services to patients at each practice.

-The mean earnings for GPs working in Medicare Unit in the last financial year was £85,196 before deduction of employee's superannuation contributions, tax and National Insurance.
+The mean earnings for GPs working in Medicare Unit in the financial year ended 31st March 2017 was £88,932 before deduction of employee's superannuation contributions, tax and National Insurance.
 This is the average pay for the 1 full-time GP who worked in the practice for more than 6 months during that year.